Richard-Burns/Palette-Tools/README.md

 # Palette-Tools
 A collection of TouchDesigner tools that can be used in the palette

-## ArcBallPreviz
-A quick helper for setting up a previz environment.
-Includes dennis from renderpeople and an environment map in the tox.

 # CameraFrustrum
 The standard camera with the option to display a frustrum inside.